service Packages

 Stakeholder Conflict

-Directors questioned the validity of qualitative findings and demanded a risky production test to validate the hidden option.
+Directors questioned the validity of qualitative findings and demanded a risky production test to validate if users were aware they could go on without choosing any package.

 My Solution